ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

 === "Rust"

     ```rust
-    // Create tonic/ArunaAPI request to set a users permission to read-only for the specific project
+    // Create tonic/ArunaAPI request to set a users permission to read only for the specific project
     let edit_request = EditUserPermissionsForProjectRequest {
         project_id: "<project-id>".to_string(),
         user_permission: Some(ProjectPermission {